 menu - for the skin menu

-(The sub, playbar and menu blocks are optional - you do not need to decorate the subwindow, have a playbar or create a menu.
+(The video, playbar and menu blocks are optional - you do not need to decorate the video window, have a playbar or create a menu.
 A default menu is always available by a right mouse button click.)

 Within a window block, you can define each item for the window by a line in this form:

 item = parameter

 item is a string that identifies the type of the GUI

 parameter is a numeric or textual value (or a list of

 values separated by commas).